-Examples of these inquiries or investigations are set forth in more detail in Note 15 to the Consolidated Financial Statements.
-These include various ongoing civil investigation proceedings in respect of alleged exchanges of commercially sensitive information among competitors in aviation and aerospace insurance and reinsurance broking.
+Examples of these inquiries or investigations are set forth in more detail in Note 15 - Commitments and Contingencies within Item 8 of this Annual Report on Form 10-K. These include various ongoing civil investigation proceedings in respect of alleged exchanges of commercially sensitive information among competitors in aviation and aerospace insurance and reinsurance broking.